 183A will be built in two phases.
 Phase I will include construction of a 4.5 mile mainline toll road served by an 11.6 mile system of frontage roads.
 The tolled portion will have three travel lanes in each direction.
-Drivers who drive the entire 4.5 mile tolled section of 183A will pass through two mainline toll plazas.
-One of the mainline plazas will be all electronic plazas.
+Drivers who travel the entire 4.5 mile tolled section of 183A will pass through two mainline toll plazas.
 One of the mainline plazas will be all electronic and will rely solely on tolltags for the collection of tolls.
 Phase 2 will involve construction of the additional seven mile mainline toll road.
 Work on Phase 2 is planned to begin as soon as traffic volumes warrant.